- The Fiscal

 In a recent report, the Congressional Budget Office (CBO) highlighted the financial challenges facing Social Security.
 As the largest program in the federal budget, Social Security is a critical part of our nation’s fiscal picture and vital to millions of elderly recipients.
 However, without reform, the Social Security Trust Funds will soon be depleted and unable to pay full benefits.
 According to CBO’s projections:

-The two trust funds combined would be exhausted in 2033, at which point program benefits could be reduced by 23 percent.
-By comparison, the Social Security Trustees had a slightly more optimistic projection in their report released earlier this year, with the program’s trust funds facing depletion in 2035, with a 20 percent cut in benefits at that point.
+The two trust funds combined would be exhausted in 2033, at which point program benefits would be reduced by 25 percent.
+By comparison, the Social Security Trustees had a slightly more optimistic projection in their report released earlier this year, with the program’s trust funds facing depletion in 2034 and a 20 percent cut in benefits at that point.

 One of the key drivers of that mismatch between revenues and expenditures is the nation’s aging population and the corresponding decline in the ratio of workers to Social Security beneficiaries.
 Through 2030, about 10,000 baby boomers will turn 65 every day — meaning that the number of Social Security beneficiaries will continue to climb.
-In 2010, one year before the first baby boomers turned 65, there were 54 million Social Security beneficiaries; by 2030, that number will rise to 77 million, a 44 percent increase.
-Meanwhile, the number of covered workers paying into the program will only rise by 16 percent over that same period.
-As a result, the ratio of workers to Social Security beneficiaries will drop from 2.9 in 2010 to 2.4 in 2030.
+In 2010, one year before the first baby boomers turned 65, there were 53 million Social Security beneficiaries; by 2031, the last year baby boomers will reach the full retirement age, there will be over 77 million beneficiaries, a 45 percent increase.
+Meanwhile, the number of covered workers paying into the program will only rise by 19 percent over that same period.
+As a result, the ratio of workers to Social Security beneficiaries will drop from 2.9 in 2010 to 2.4 in 2031.